seanburlington/wildcardproxy/README.md

 # Wildcard Reverse Proxy #

-A very simple reverse proxy intended to make docker containers available vi the hosts public IP
+A wildcard reverse proxy to share all your containers on port 80 with easy dns

-How I use it

 ## Create a [wildcard DNS](https://en.wikipedia.org/wiki/Wildcard_DNS_record) entry pointing to my IP  ##